September 6, 2017

 Shepson’s group went to snow-covered Barrow, Alaska, the northernmost city in the United States, to try to learn more about the natural amount of ozone in the atmosphere.
 They thought it would look like it does here, just without human impact, but they found that the air above sea ice is unique.

 “There’s a part of the planet that we don’t understand very well, and it’s the part covered with sea ice.
-But sea ice is melting,” Shepson says.
+But sea ice is melting,” Shepson said.
 “A natural process controls how much ozone is in the atmosphere, and that process is likely to change dramatically in the polar regions due to climate change.”

 There are two kinds of ozone on earth: high up (stratospheric) and near the ground (tropospheric).
 Stratospheric ozone protects life on Earth from harmful radiation, while tropospheric ozone supports a natural cleaning mechanism.